Setting students up for financial success

-The fall season is certainly well know for getting back to school so it's also an opportune time to to talk about finances for post secondary students.
-Here's a segment I did recently on Alberta Primetime in the topic of setting up students for financial success.
+The fall season is certainly well known for getting back to school so it’s also an opportune time to talk about finances for post-secondary students.
+Here’s a segment I did recently on Alberta Primetime on the topic of setting up students for financial success.

 Should students start financial planning?

 It’s never too early to start planning but one thing I know is it’s very difficult to plan for a life you have no clue about.
 To try and think about your life in your fifties and sixties.
 For most twenty-somethings, that can be really hard to do.
 If you think about it, So much can change in 5 to 10 years (let alone 30 to 35 years).
 The key is to really understand what a plan is.
 A plan is simply meant to help make an unpredictable future more predictable.
 It’s about looking into the future.
 And from a financial perspective, it’s about asking yourself where you want to see yourself financially 2 years from now or 5 years from now or if you can do it, 25 years from now.